airborne-commando/OPSEC-OSINT-Tools/good-opsec.md

 - Create complex passwords for each account
 - Utilize a password manager to keep track of them
 - Enable two-factor authentication when available
+- Use different usernames inside a password manager

 **Example:** John uses a password manager to generate and store unique 20-character passwords for each of his online accounts, including his email, social media, and banking websites.